Canada has two official languages: English and French.

-English for the Workplace
+Language for the Workplace

-English for your Job Search
+Language for your Job Search

-English for the Community
+Language for Community Life

 Before you move to Manitoba

-The CLB-OSA is an online tool available to help you self-assess your language proficiency.
+The CLB-OSA is an online tool available to help you self-assess your English language proficiency.
 The site also provides information on the Canadian Language Benchmarks (CLB), a frequently used method of describing language proficiency in Canada.